 As the soft palate starts to fall back and block the airway, snoring begins as a result of rapid airflow through a tiny tube, causing a vibratory effect.
 I often tell my patients that it's similar to what happens when you blow forcefully through a straw.

-When you sleep on your back, gravity pushes your soft palate further down, blocking more of your airway, and leading to more frequent and loud snoring and, potentially, abnormal breathing episodes such as hypopneas ("reduced breathing") and apneas (complete cessation of breathing).
+How does your sleep position influence your breathing?
+When you sleep on your back, gravity pushes your soft palate, uvula, and tongue base straight down and facilitating your airway to collapse.
+This results in more frequent and loud snoring and potentially, abnormal breathing episodes such as hypopneas ("reduced breathing") and apneas (complete cessation of breathing).

 Interestingly, it turns out that, in addition to obstructive sleep apnea, central sleep apnea (the type of sleep apnea where the brain forgets to breathe) can be worse in the supine position as well.
 Research is ongoing to try to uncover the physiological reason.